Bartlesville Radio » News » Bartlesville Man Arrested on Methamphetamine Trafficking Charges

 Bartlesville Man Arrested on Methamphetamine Trafficking Charges

-A Bartlesville man was arrested after a large amount of methamphetamine was found in his possession.
-Dusty Reagan stood before a judge at the Washington County Courthouse on Thursday facing potential charges of amphetamine trafficking and possession of drug proceeds.
+A Bartlesville man was arrested after a search of his residence produced a large amount of methamphetamine and paraphernalia.
+James Gillham Jr. appeared at the Washington County Courthouse on Tuesday facing charges of amphetamine trafficking, keep a house where CDS is sold and possession of drug proceeds.

-According to an affidavit, Police we in the process of executing a search warrant at a residence on the 300 block of Santa Fe Avenue in Bartlesville on Wednesday afternoon.
-Reagan’s blue Buick pulled up to the driveway of the residence.
-Police then detained Reagan and began searching his vehicle.
+According to an affidavit, police were executing a search warrant at a residence on the 1300 block of Oak Avenue in Bartlesville late Monday night.
+Upon entering the residence officers discovered numerous scales and baggies with drug residue in Gillham’s room of the residence.
+Also, $202 in cash was located, mostly in small bills believed to be used in drug transactions.

-A search of the vehicle produced several different bags containing various amounts of methamphetamine believe to be packaged for sale.
-A digital scale was also found in the vehicle.
-Inside Reagan’s wallet was $677 counted in small bills and separated into different sections of the wallet.
+After Gillham was detained a Velcro pouch was found in the back of the patrol car.
+Inside the pouch was nearly 40 grams of methamphetamine.
+Bond for Gillham was set at $50,000.
+Gillham is due back in court on Wednesday when formal charges will be presented.

 « Back to News